isacsneto/login-usercrud/README.md

 To make it run locally you need to configure persistance.xml to your database(i recommend hsqlb) credentials.
-After that, you can use Tomcat v8.5 to make it run on http://localhost:8080/br.com.pitang/login.xhtml
+After that, you can use Tomcat v8.5 to make it run on http://localhost:8080/br.com.pitang/login.xhtml you can access the app with "admin@admin.com" as user and "admin123" as password.